 Many people don’t think about what they should be feeding a senior cat.
 This is a big mistake, as older cats have different nutritional needs than younger cats.
 If you have a cat over 7 years old, it’s suggested you reevaluate their diet and make a few changes.
 These changes might vary depending on any health issues your cat might have.
 If you have an otherwise healthy cat, this advice can help your cat stay happy and healthy long into old age.

-Should you feed a senior cat a low protein diet?
+Should you feed an old cat a low protein diet?

 For many years, research seemed to show that older cats do better on reduced protein diets.
 This is because most adult cat food is high in protein.
 Vets noticed cats that ate this food into old age developed higher rates of liver and kidney issues.
 Scientists assumed this was because of the high protein in these foods.
 In actuality, further research has shown it’s the quality of much of this food that contributed to senior cat health issues.